Jun 2026

 That is what low-stress remote jobs should be about.

-The internet loves to talk about “easy remote jobs,” “lazy jobs,” and “jobs where you do nothing.”
+The internet loves to talk about “easy remote jobs,” “lazy jobs,” and jobs where people supposedly do almost nothing.

 That is not the standard here.